*Shipping Info*

 Our suggestion is to use different scents in different rooms or areas.
 But even then you will be accustomed to the smell or scents within a few minutes.
 You’ll probably smell the oils when you first walk into a room but normally your body will become accustomed to the smell quickly.

-This is called Olfactory fatigue.
 It is part of the primal (basic) defense system of our bodies.
 When a scent is not considered a threat to our survival, our bodies will automatically block it out while searching and being alert for the next threat via smell.
-Thank goodness for most of us we can quickly reset it as we walk from room to room that have various scents.
-Or stepping outdoors can reset it – what do you smell outside?

 If you no longer smell any essential oils that are diffusing – you may need to add more.
 Learn how to use your diffuser that will suit you and your family or office companions to give everyone the level that is satisfactory to all.